kchaitanya-training/BFS45/AssessmentDay9/README.md

 # Setup Database Connection

-This has been setup with Microsoft Visual Studio Code
+This has been setup with Microsoft Visual Studio Code.

+Follow these to setup on VS Code.

-1. Create `.vscode/settings.json`
+1. Create `.vscode/settings.json` in root folder
 2. Insert the following in the file

 ```json